WHY DO WE DANCE? HERE IS A LIST OF THE TOP 10 REASONS…

 2. Swing dancing is good for your mental health

 Aside from physical movement, dancing is a social activity that promotes emotional expression and creativity.
 It can also improve your self-esteem and lower your stress levels.
 In studies, frequent dancing has been shown to offer protection against dementia in later life.
-Added to that, the neurochemicals released by exercising give you a sense of well-being and a want to do it again…Which might be why dancing is so addictive!
+Added to that, the neurochemicals released by exercising give you a sense of well-being with NYGoodHealth and a want to do it again…Which might be why dancing is so addictive!

 3. Swing dancing is great for meeting new people

 From meeting other students at your first swing class, to having great dances with people you meet at a social, to catching up with old friends at international dance camps… the swing dance community is globe-spanning and super friendly!
 You can get to know some of the London scene at our Social Events!

 4.Swing dancing allows you to challenge yourself